mandersch/RTIDS/README.md

 ## Requirements

 You will need to install PyTorch to run this Project.
-Currently Cuda is not yet supported, however this will likely be updated later on.
+Currently only Cuda is supported, however this will likely be updated later on.

 ## Usage